Federated Continual Learning: Concepts, Challenges, and Solutions: Challenges of Federated Continual Learning

 In asynchronous updating, clients transmit their updates to the server independently, without coordinating with other clients.
 The server integrates these updates into the global model immediately upon receipt, without waiting for all clients to complete their local training.

 This approach offers several advantages.
 Clients can send updates as soon as they are ready, reducing idle times and enhancing overall system efficiency.
 Additionally, asynchronous updating allows the system to scale more effectively, as it does not require synchronization across a large number of clients.
 The system also demonstrates greater resilience to client dropouts or delays, as it does not rely on all clients being synchronized.
+From a practical standpoint, \cite{10208460} introduce an asynchronous federated continual learning framework in which clients learn tasks in different orders and at varying times.
+Their proposed method, FedSpace, tackles key challenges such as catastrophic forgetting and task misalignment, showing improved performance in asynchronous learning environments.

 However, this method presents certain challenges.
 Updates may be based on outdated versions of the global model, potentially introducing inconsistencies and slowing convergence.
 The server must also manage and integrate updates that arrive at different times, which increases complexity and may necessitate more sophisticated algorithms to ensure stability.